exposit/zerowriting/lcd_screen/setup.md

 framebuffer_height=165
 ```

+Okay, start doing things again.
+The rest of this is just gotchas I stumbled over, customization stuff, and notes.

 Note: from this part on, be sure to reinstall libmm after using raspi-config but before rebooting.
 And comment out the two framebuffer lines in config.txt, and also rename your 99-fbturbo file properly (.~).
 Basically pay attention and don't be me.

 To install fbturbo: